simpleKV/kvt/README.md

-KVT is a pure GO index managment system for KV bucket objects,
+KVT is a pure GO index managment system for KV bucket objects

-you can define a index with some funcs with a struct and its object bucket,  when you CRUD it,   KVT will auto maintain the index
+define an index with some funcs with a struct and its object bucket,
+KVT will auto maintain the index when you CRUD it

-the most important is you can query with KVT from the index you define.
+the most important is you can query with KVT by the index you define.

 KVT has lots of features:
 1. support union index, one field or multi fields